-- 1. Innovative approaches to air quality improvement that reduce impacts on human health, the environment, or natural resources, such as by reducing and mitigating airborne contaminants including PAHs (polycyclic aromatic hydrocarbons). - 2.
+- Innovative approaches to air quality improvement that reduce impacts on human health, the environment, or natural resources, such as by preventing, reducing, or mitigating airborne contaminants including PAHs (polycyclic aromatic hydrocarbons). - 2.
 Acquisition of data at a scale appropriate to assess natural resource changes attributable to climate change. - 3.
 Research to help understand how to mitigate, adapt, or make Minnesota's ecosystems more resilient to climate change impacts, including drought and extreme weather events. - 4.
-Implementation of innovative efforts aimed at mitigating, adapting, or making Minnesota's ecosystems more resilient to climate change impacts, including drought and extreme weather events. - 5.
-Development, evaluation of applicability, or facilitation of effective implementation of clean energy technologies (e.g., biofuels, solar, geothermal, wind) or energy conservation in Minnesota.
-Examples include efforts involving carbon emissions reduction; community-based, locally-produced renewable energy technologies; renewable energy life cycle costs and impacts; or smart energy technologies.
+Implementation of innovative efforts aimed at mitigating, adapting, or making Minnesota's ecosystems more resilient to climate change impacts, including drought and extreme weather events.